studio-mcp/studio/README.md

 > Bright Studio Apt – No Walls, No Rules – $0/mo OBO.
 >
-> Wired and wild.
-No questions. rm -rf compatible.
+> No questions.
 Cash only.
 Basement-ish.
 Just enough, nothing more.
 >
 > Text 404 to /dev/null for more details!